bzlapp/Bzl/README.md

 🚀 Learn more & quick start: https://bzl.one/

-💬 Follow development in real time: https://chat.bzl.one/
+💬 Follow development in real time: https://chat.bzl.one/    REGISTRATION CODE IS "bzl"

 If you're experimenting, building plugins, or just curious how Bzl works in the wild — jump into the official instance and say hi.